alejoceballos/jenkings-vagrant-github/README.md

 ## What does provisioning scripts do?

-1. Starts an Ubuntu 14.04 VM with 1 CPU and 512 RAM memory;
+1. **Starts an Ubuntu 14.04 VM with 1 CPU and 1024 MB RAM memory;**

+    *Working multiple builds and plugins such as "pipeline" showed me that 512 MB wasn't enough.*

-2. Forwards port 8080 in guest machine to 8081 in host machine;
+2. **Forwards port 8080 in guest machine to 8081 in host machine;**

-3. Installs Git (apt-get);
-4. Installs Java 7 (new PPA and apt-get);
-5. Installs Maven (apt-get);
+    *If your port 8081 is already being used, you must edit Vagrantfile to choose another port.*

+3. **Installs and updates base Ubuntu packages;**

+    *For some packages to be installed the english language pack and some other "essential" libraries must be installed/updated.*

+4. **Installs Git (apt-get);**

+    *To hook Jenkins and GitHub I'll need Git.*

-6. Install Jenkins (new sources and apt-get);
+5. **Installs Open JDK and Jenkins (new sources and apt-get);**

-7. Install Jenkins plugins (wget).
+    *That's main the point of all of this...
+Install Jenkins!
+For that needed to add "jenkins.list" to the "sources.list" (like adding a new PPA).
+Open JDK 7 is part of the installation, so no need to separately install Java.*

+7. **Installs Maven (apt-get);**

+    *I'm working with Maven and Java projects.
+Java and Maven are a MUST to me.
+At the ime of this writing, the default Maven version for Ubuntu was 3.0.5.*

+## Jenkins Plugins

+Along Jenkins installation, a set of plugins for Mavane/GitHub integration are downloaded and installed:

+1. Git plugin & dependencies;
+2. GitHub plugin & dependencies;
+3. Pipeline plugin & dependencies.

 # **The Jenkins** server